gtxaspec/wz_mini_hacks/README.md

 ---

-Use as a Web Camera for your PC is supported.
+Use as a USB Web Camera for your PC is supported.
 I have tested with Windows 10 and Linux, and it appears as a Generic HD Camera.
 Audio is supported.
-This mode disables all other functionality, and only works as a Web Camera for your PC.
+This mode disables all other functionality, and only works as a USB Web Camera for your PC.
 Experimental.
+Note that the cables typically included with the camera do not data, use a known working micro-usb cable which supports data.

 ```
 ENABLE_WEB_CAM="true"